in-rolls/last_sex/README.md

 Indian names are famously complicated.
 To infer last names, we create rules that lead to us making fewer false positives than negatives.

 Here's the algorithm we use:

 1. Start with `orig_df`.
 Create a column called `birth_year` (2017 - age).

 2. There are multiple steps to filtering to the base data frame:

 * Split names by space and store each word in a separate column.
-Assume the last word to be the last name and store in column `last_name.` Filter out one-word names and where the last word is fewer than two characters.
+Assume the last word to be the last name and store in column `last_name.`

+* Filter out one-word names and where the last word is fewer than two characters.
+We lose XXX records as a result of that.

 * Filter out names with non-alphabetical characters.
 We lose XXX records as a result of that.

 * Remove records of people who are recorded as being born before 1900 as we think those birth dates are unreliable.
 We lose XXX rows.

 * Remove people of "Third Gender" because we only have 4 four rows of people recorded as third gender.

 * Store the data frame as `base_df`.

 3. Filter to households with a non-missing household number.
 Store the data frame as `last_name_hh_no_df`.